 I’ve never seen this guy so in love with his meal, lol!
 I had to try the risotto, and it was wonderful.
 Super flavorful and perfectly cooked.
 The fried oysters were good, but it could have been any protein in there really!
 Wish my chicken had been fried that way… The ahi definitely stole the show, even though they cooked it a little more than he’d requested.
 I believe this dish cost $28.

 If I ever go back to Charleston, I will definitely try someplace else for dinner.
 I didn’t *love* the vibe of this place.
-I don’t think our waiter smiled at us once.
+I don’t think our waiter smiled at us once, maybe not.
 I just didn’t feel comfortable enough to really enjoy my time there.
 Oh well.